NickRiccardi/ABC_neuroimaging/stimuli_and_design/README.md

 ## Folders and files for 'fMRI_fam' task

-1. master_word_lemmatized_list.csv
+1. master_word

 Listing of each word, nonword, and picture used in the task.
 Various categories are marked using a coding system, also used in the Eprime experiment scripts, in order to make analysis convenient.

+    1. master_word_lemmatized_list.csv
+        - Main word (and picture) list with associated codes and many psycholinguistic properties taken from ELP and other sources.
     2. master_word_Codes_Organize.csv

-A summary of all the various big and small categories built into the stimuli, and their codes.
+        - A summary of all the various big and small categories built into the stimuli, and their codes.
     3. master_word_Nonwords.csv

-Listing and psycholinguistic properties of the nonwords.
+        - Listing and psycholinguistic properties of the nonwords.

-4. pics
+2. pics

 Picture stimuli organized by category subfolders.

-5. pic_stimuli.csv
+3. pic_stimuli.csv

 Information about the picture stimuli.

-6. eprime_scripts
+4. eprime_scripts

 Sample experimental scripts used to present stimuli.